Siôn Hanmer ap Siôn Hanmer of Halghton and Llai, fl. c.1438–d. 1480

 Guto composed two poems to Siôn Hanmer, one of praise (poem 75) and another to request a hunting knife (poem 76) on his behalf from Gruffudd ap Rhys of Yale.
 The only other poem that can be closely associated with Siôn is a poem to request a horse from Gruffudd ap Rhys of Dinmael that Gutun Owain composed on his behalf (GO poem IX).
 It seems that it was Rhys Goch Glyndyfrdwy who composed a poem for one Siôn Hanmer to request a hound on behalf of one Siancyn ab Ieuan; however it is unclear whether he was the same Siôn Hanmer who was praised by Guto (Jenkins 1921: 83; GTP xxvii).
 The same is true of a poem composed by Tudur Aled to request a mantle from one Siôn Hanmer on behalf of Gutun Wilcock of Mold (TA poem CXXI).
 Furthermore, Hywel Cilan named Siôn, Guto’s patron, in a poem to his half-brother, Gruffudd Hanmer, and Rhosier ap Siôn, another close relation (GHC XXV.29–32).

-The genealogical table below is based on WG1 ‘Hanmer’ 1, ‘Puleston’; WG2 ‘Puleston’ C1.
+His lineage The genealogical table below is based on WG1 ‘Hanmer’ 1, ‘Puleston’; WG2 ‘Puleston’ C1.
 The names of Guto’s patrons are underlined.

 Lineage of Siôn Hanmer of Halghton and Llai